hacash/doc/server/fullnode_api_doc.md

 ```

-The above configuration `enable = true` means to enable the RPC interface service, `rpc_listen_port = 8083` means that the listening http service port is 8081.
+The above configuration `enable = true` means to enable the RPC interface service, `listen = 8081` means that the listening http service port is 8081.

 Visit `http://127.0.0.1:8081/` to verify operation, if all is good you will see: